robertjdoig/telement/Matthew_Duddington_Report.md

 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Raycast%20check%20function.PNG "Raycast checking and resolution")

 ### Moving Trap Wall
+This was another Blueprint that Pablo initially setup with a basic timeline node.
+I firstly adapted the system to allow for variable speed and independent positioning within the world.
+Later this was transformed into a triggerable Blueprint to work with the torch and lever puzzle.

 *Moving trap wall*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Moving%20walls.PNG "Moving trap wall")

 ### Floating Air Block
+Platforms which are constrained to move along a single axis.
+They react to Air I/O element effects, with a timeline lerp interval movement applied forwards or backwards.
+The movement has a maximum and minimum position value which is editable by the artists via the inspector.

 *Air element push and pull floating block*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/Matthew/Floating%20air%20block.PNG "Air element push and pull floating block")